25% off on first order withAPEX25

 Minecraft FTP Login

-3. Find and enter the mods directory from the list, then click Upload at the top left corner.
+3. Open the mods directory and click Upload at the top left.

-4. Proceed to drag and drop the More Villagers file in the respective area.
+4. Drag and drop the More Villagers file into the upload area.

 More Villagers Server Installation

-5. Wait for this to reach 100%, then return to the main panel and generate a new world.
+5. Wait for the upload to reach 100%, then return to the main panel and generate a new world.

 Getting Started